himanshu3103/CharLM/README.md

 - Includes **a simple text generation function** to sample new sequences from the trained model.

 ### Model Architecture
-CharGPT follows a **Transformer decoder-only architecture**, consisting of:
+miniGPT follows a **Transformer decoder-only architecture**, consisting of:
 - **Token Embeddings**: Converts input characters into dense vector representations.
 - **Positional Embeddings**: Provides positional information for character sequences.
 - **Stacked Transformer Blocks**: Each block contains: